End of Life Care

 An End-of-Life Care is a plan that outlines the tasks that will be done by various experts as a patient approaches the end of his or her life.
 It refers to the efforts that must be performed to ensure that your patient is at ease in both their mind and body.

-An End-of-Life Care is designed and implemented in six steps.
-If you’re working on one, here’s a quick rundown of everything you’ll need to do:
+An End-of-Life Care is designed and implemented in six steps:

-Working on an end-of-life care plan necessitates familiarity with a few key concepts.
-These are the following:
+Working on an end-of-life care plan necessitates familiarity with a few key concepts:

 Energy requirements decrease as the body closes down.
 Foods that are difficult to chew or digest, such as meat, may be rejected by your loved one.
 It's typical for people to refuse meals or only eat a few bites.
 This can be a difficult period for the family emotionally.
 Our natural reaction is to suggest that our loved one eat, but this can be counterproductive near the end of life.